syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion menu members,events using menuSettings.
+Specifies the Syncfusion menu members, events by using menuSettings.